 Based on our data, a diapausing cohort of C. euxinus appeared in April and terminated in November (Fig. 14).
-535 According to Vinogradov et al. (1985) and Svetlichny et al. (2009), the diapausing stage of C. euxinus was not found in the Black Sea in March.
+According to Vinogradov et al. (1985) and Svetlichny et al. (2009), the diapausing stage of C. euxinus was not found in the Black Sea in March.
 Hence, it is assumed that the diapausing stock is formed in April, when the offspring of the first generation of C. euxinus develop into the CV and accumulate sufficient lipid reserves.
-The energy reserve and a decrease in metabolic rate allow diapausing CV to exist without food for seven months in the suboxic zone (Vinogradov et al., 1992), which agrees with our observation of the diapause duration.
+The energy reserve and a decrease in metabolic rate allow diapausing CV to exist without food for 7 months in the suboxic zone (Vinogradov et al., 1992), which agrees with our observation of the diapause duration.
 The suboxic zone provides a refuge from large visual predators, which generally need higher oxygen concentrations (e.g., Bianchi et al., 2013).

-The diapausing layer is bound by 3 $\mu$ M and 10 $\mu$ M and peaks at 5-7 $\mu$ M oxygen.
-Earlier, the oxygen survival threshold for diapausing C. euxinus was determined experimentally at [O2] = 1.8 $\mu$ M (Vinogradov et al., 1992).
-Physiological tolerance for hypoxia in diapausing C. euxinus resembles that reported for diapausing stage CV Calanus pacificus, which formed narrow dense aggregations at an oxygen concentration of 6.25 $\mu$ M in the Santa Barbara Basin (Alldredge et al., 1984).
+The diapausing layer is bound by 3 and 10 μm and peaks at 5-7 μm oxygen.
+Earlier, the oxygen survival threshold for diapausing C. euxinus was determined experimentally at $[O_2] = 1.8 \mu m$ (Vinogradov et al., 1992).
+Physiological tolerance for hypoxia in diapausing C. euxinus resembles that reported for diapausing stage CV Calanus pacificus, which formed narrow dense aggregations at an oxygen concentration of 6.25 μm in the Santa Barbara Basin (Alldredge et al., 1984).
 The diapausing C. pacificus at a depth of 450 m was characterized by quiescent behavior, low laminarinase activity (as a proxy of feeding), and high lipid storage.

 Similar tolerance for hypoxia was reported for diapausing Eucalanus inermis.
-Based on lactate dehydrogenase activity in the deep-dwelling CV and female E inermis, their oxygen tolerance threshold was defined at the level of 4.47 $\mu$ M in the Pacific Ocean (Flint et al., 1991).
-Wishner et al. (2020) found a monospecific aggregation of E. inermis diapausing at extremely low oxygen, 1.0-5.7 $\mu$ M, in the eastern tropical North Pacific.
+Based on lactate dehydrogenase activity in the deep-dwelling CV and female E. inermis, their oxygen tolerance threshold was defined at the level of 4.47 μm in the Pacific Ocean (Flint et al., 1991).
+Wishner et al. (2020) found a monospecific aggregation of E. inermis diapausing at extremely low oxygen, 1.0-5.7 μm, in the eastern tropical North Pacific.
 In the Black Sea, the diapause depth is directly associated with certain density surfaces and consequently with a specific concentration of oxygen.
-From April to November, the isopycnal surfaces bounded by the suboxic layer move upward from depths of 130-160 m to 110-140 m.
-On this seasonal trend, the superimposed surfaces exhibit strong variations up to 60 m in amplitude at time scales from 17 h to several days ultrasound sensing to observe the mesozooplankton layers.

-(Fig. 15).
-Diapause layers varied in depth along with isopycnal oscillations, allowing the copepods to remain in a constant-555 low-oxygen habitat.
+From April to November, the isopycnal surfaces bounded by the suboxic layer move upward from depths of 130-160 to 110-140 m.
+On this seasonal trend, the superimposed surfaces exhibit strong variations up to 60 m in amplitude at timescales from 17 h to several days (Fig. 15).
+Diapause layers varied in depth along with isopycnal oscillations, allowing the copepods to remain in a constant-low-oxygen habitat.